hypercore-protocol/hyperdrive-daemon/README.md

 * __PM2 Process Management__: We use [PM2](https://github.com/Unitech/pm2) to manage the daemon process.
 Separately installing the PM2 CLI gives you access to extra monitoring, and support for installing the Hyperdrive daemon as a system daemon.

 ## Installation

+*Note: The daemon CLI currently requires Node 12 or greater*
 ```
 npm i hyperdrive-daemon -g
 ```